matrixgpt/matrix-chatgpt-bot/README.md

 # Good to know

 - By default "storage"-folder contains all your encryption keys.
 If you delete it, you will loose access to all your encrypted messages.
-- You can use a [Keyv](https://github.com/jaredwray/keyv) storage backend for persistence if you prefer (advanced)
+- You can use a [Keyv](https://github.com/jaredwray/keyv) storage backend for persistence if you prefer (advanced).
-- The bot replies in a thread.
-If you want to keep the context you need to reply to this thread or the bot will think its a new conversation.
-"Threads" were recently an experimental feature so you may need to activate it in your clients settings (e.g. in Element in the "lab"-section).
+- The bot uses threads by default, to keep the context you should reply to this thread or the bot will think its a new conversation.
+"Threads" were previously experimental, you may need to activate them in your client's settings (e.g. in Element in the "lab"-section).
-- There is support to set the context to work at the room level, the thread level or both (threads fork the conversation from the main room)
+- There is support to set the context to work at either the:
+  - room level
+  - thread level
+  - both (threads fork the conversation from the main room)
-- The `CHATGPT_MODEL` environment sets the used model.
-As of writing the default uses ChatGPT from late 2022 which works fine, however we can't tell if OpenAI decides to remove the model.
+- Use `CHATGPT_MODEL` to set the model.
+  - As of writing the default uses ChatGPT from late 2022 which works fine, however we can't tell if OpenAI decides to remove the model.
 If so, you can always change the model variable to `text-davinci-003` or any other of the [supported models](https://platform.openai.com/docs/models/gpt-3).
 Keep in mind that that these models are not free and will cost you OpenAI credits.

 # FAQ

-## How do I handle "[Error: decryption failed because the room key is missing]"
+## I get "[Error: decryption failed because the room key is missing]"
 Encryption works great with this package but can sometimes be a bit sensitive.
 Following steps can help to solve the "encryption" error

 - Don't use a `MATRIX_ACCESS_TOKEN` extracted via Element-App, use the generated token from the bot based on your `MATRIX_BOT_USERNAME` & `MATRIX_BOT_PASSWORD` set in the `env`file.
 It will be visible in the console at start up if the `MATRIX_ACCESS_TOKEN` is not already set: